spcourse/python/en/installing/computer/mac/index.md

 On Mac, the terminal is included in the Operating System, and comes pre-installed.
 You will be able to open a terminal by clicking on Spotlight (the small magnifying glass) in the upper right corner of your screen or pressing `cmd + space`, and typing "Terminal" then pressing enter.
 No further actions are required for this step

 Navigating through your computer using the command line will be a vital skill.
-Watch the video below to get more familiar with command line commands (_ignore any mentions of nano, as we will be using the much more user-friendly Atom to edit our files_):
+Watch the video below to get more familiar with command line commands. _You should ignore or skip any mentions of `nano`, as we will be using the much more user-friendly Atom to edit our files._

 ![embed](https://www.youtube.com/embed/aKRYQsKR46I)